declanbarr/Iris-Data-Set-Project/README.md

     * each attribute

 All values in this write up will be given to 1 decimal place.
+All measurements in the original data set were made in centimeters.

 The Iris flower data set has the following dimensions:
 ```